pq-CUC/Lore/README.md

-# Lore: An LWE-based Cryptosystem with Variable Modulus and CRT Compression
+# Lore: An LWE-based Key Encapsulation Mechanism with Variable Modulus and CRT Compression

 This repository contains the complete implementation and analysis tools for the **Lore** cryptosystem.